aspose-cells/Aspose.Cells-API-References/english/nodejs-cpp/externalconnection/_index.md

 ### getParameters() {#getParameters--}

+<b>@deprecated.</b> Please use the 'parameters' property instead.
 Gets [ConnectionParameterCollection](../connectionparametercollection/) for an ODBC or web query.

 ```javascript
 getParameters() : ConnectionParameterCollection;